jeroen94704/gridfinitycreator/README.md

 ## Available components

 There are currently a few components available, listed below.
-A baseplate generator is in the works, and maybe more in the future.
+Other components are in the works.

+- Baseplate: Basic baseplate without screws, magnets or weighting.
 - Divider bin: Standard divider bin very similar to Zack's original design.
 - Light bin: A light version of the normal Gridfinity bin that saves plastic and offers more room.
-This means magnets and/or screws are not possible
+This means there is no room for magnets and/or screws
 - Solid bin: A completely filled solid Gridfinity bin which can be used as a starting point for custom bins

 ## Online generator